Introduction

 10+ MBit/sec download Internet service

-To run a slice node during the Iron Age Testnet, you’ll need a MacOS or Ubuntu machine with the following specifications:
+To run a slice node during the Golden Age Testnet, you’ll need a MacOS or Linux machine with the following specifications:

 Fast CPU with 8+ cores